trkin/premesti.se/README.md

 # Move your place

-<a href="http;//www.premesti.se">Premesti.Se</a> is a site for communications
+<a href='https://en-premesti-se.trk.in.rs'>TRK Premesti Se</a> is a site for
-between parents when they want to switch places in kindergartens.
+communication between parents when they want to switch places in kindergartens.

 ## Getting Started